-Registrant's telephone number, including area code: (708) 430-7500 Securities registered nursuant to Section 12(b) of the Act:
+Registrant's telephone number, including area code: (708) 430-7500 Securities registered pursuant to Section 12(b) of the Act:

-Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value MNTX The NASDAQ Stock Market LLC Securitie s registered pursuant to Section 12(g () of the Act: None Indicate by check mark if the registrant is a well-known seas oned issuer, as defined in Rule 405 of the So ecurities Act.
-Yes No Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 1 $5(d)$ of the Act.
-Yes $\square$ No $\boxtimes$ 13 or 15(d) of the Securities Exchange Act of 1934 during the d (2) has been subject to such filing requirements for the past 90 Indicate by check mark whether the registrant has submitted (Section 232.405 of this chapter) during the preceding 12 mg equired to be submitted pursuant to Rule 405 of Regulation S-T istrant was required to submit such files).
-Yes 🗵 No 🗆 erated filer, a smaller reporting company, or an emerging growth "and "emerging growth company" in Rule 12b-2 of the Exchange Large Accelerated Filer □ Accelerated Filer ⊠ Non-Accelerated Filer Smaller reporting company ⊠ Emerging growth company $\Box$ If an emerging growth company, indicate by check mark if financial accounting standards provided pursuant to Section tended transition period for complying with any new or revised ssessment of the effectiveness of its internal control over d public accounting firm that prepared or issued its audit report. ncial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statemen analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery po anarysis or meentive-based compensation received by any of the
+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, no par value MNTX The NASDAQ Stock Market LLC Securities 1 registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known season ned issuer, as defined in Rule 405 of the Sec curities Act.
+Yes No Indicate by check mark if the registrant is not required to file re eports pursuant to Section 13 or Section 150 (d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant: (1) has filed a preceding 12 months (or for such shorter period that the registrates.
+Yes □ No ☒ Indicate by check mark whether the registrant has submitted el (Section 232.405 of this chapter) during the preceding 12 mont · · · · · · · · · · · · · · · · · · · ation S-7 No □ Indicate by check mark whether the registrant is a large acceler company.
+See the definitions of "large accelerated filer", "acceled Act.
+Large Accelerated Filer □ Accelerated Filer \boxtimes Non-Accelerated Filer □ Smaller reporting company \boxtimes Emerging growth company If an emerging growth company, indicate by check mark if the nded transition period for complying with any new o or revised financial accounting standards provided pursuant to Section 13 \underline{a} of the Exchange Act. \Box Indicate by check mark whether the registrant has filed a report financial reporting under Section 404(b) of the Sarbanes-Oxley